Flagsmith/flagsmith-homepage/static/pages-blog-markdown/hacking-our-end-to-end-tests.md

 ---
 title: Hacking our e2e tests to make them more useful
 published: true
-description: How Bullet Train adjusted their nightwatch e2e tests to provide API error reporting.
+description: How Flagsmith adjusted their nightwatch e2e tests to provide API error reporting.
 tags: bullet-train, webdev, javascript, testing
 author: Kyle Johnson
 avatar: /static/images/blog/kyle.png
 date: 22-nov-2018
 ---

-In this post, we're going to run through an overview of my experience using e2e tests for the [feature flag platform, Bullet Train](https://bullet-train.io/).
+In this post, we're going to run through an overview of my experience using e2e tests for the [feature flag platform, Flagsmith](https://bullet-train.io/).
 I'll discuss the pros and cons of adding e2e coverage to your project, and how I eventually improved their usefulness with a bit of clever JavaScript.
 I'll also provide a code example that's used in production for all of you to play with.

 ## What are end-to-end tests
 Unlike unit tests which verify individual segments of code are working, end-to-end (e2e) testing is a methodology that is more of a high-level run-through of your project, which tests whether automated interactions against the UI work as expected.